data-ethics-and-society/data-ethics-and-society-reading-group/Processes/Sample-Hosting-Guide.md

 ### Opening the Event

-  - Intro to DataKind UK and why we are interested in ethics
+  - Intro to the reading group, cross-government data science community, and why we are interested in ethics
-  - Welcome from the sponsor (e.g. if being hosted at a company’s meeting space)
+  - Welcome from the hosts
   - Reminder of the topic and materials
-  - Reminder of others: We are running the book club simultaneously with friends in Scotland and online
+  - Reminder of others: DataKind UK (and their [upcoming event](https://www.eventbrite.co.uk/e/online-data-science-ethics-book-club-11-data-and-social-change-movements-tickets-113751574020))
   - Tell community this is a safe space:
       - to explore ideas and opinions.
       - Everyone should listen actively with a **generous and open